 Why Halloumi Does Not Melt

 When you heat most cheeses above their melting point, the protein network softens and flows.
-In halloumi, the heat-denatured proteins form a more stable matrix that holds its shape even at direct grill temperatures above 200 C (390 F).
-This firmness under heat is why mixed cheese board builders often include a cooked halloumi slice for textural contrast.
+In halloumi, the heat-denatured proteins form a more stable matrix that holds its shape even at direct grill temperatures above 200 C (390 F), unlike stretchy mozzarella curd.

 Halloumi Best Uses